 The United States took the lead in the creation of these public area WLANs – known as Wi-Fi hot spots – and by 2001 it was estimated that there were already more than 5,000 in the US, an estimated 80% of the world total.
 Universities were early adopters, closely followed by companies such as Starbucks and a number of hotel chains.
 By the following year, predictions that the technology would break into the mainstream in 2002 looked spot on, with Wi-Fi hot spots popping up all over, in coffee shops, airports, hotels and office buildings.

 In the UK the take-up of Wi-Fi was hampered by existing legislation.
 Whilst Wi-Fi was booming in the USA, UK companies were prevented from using the technology as a way of selling Internet connectivity, since the 802.11b 2.4GHz and 5GHz bands – as part of the ISM (Instrumentation, Scientific and Medical) spectrum band – could only be used under licence for non-commercial purposes.
 This restriction was finally removed in the summer of 2002, signalling the start of widespread deployment of Wi-Fi hot spots in the UK.
+However, some people are still experiencing slow rural broadband in Scotland, a solution to this would be to switch to a better internet provider.
 Commercial operators were still required to obtain a Telecommunications Act licence, and were responsible for taking security and possible interference issues into account.

 National telco BT had already announced plans to have 400 Wi-Fi hot spots in place by June 2003, with a long-term target of 4,000 by 2005.
 Implementation proceeded rapidly following the lifting of legal restrictions and the company had some 20 hot spots up and running by the time of the launch of its commercial Wi-Fi service, BT Openzone, in August 2002.
 BT was not alone.
 European ISP Megabeam – who already operated Wi-Fi hot spots at 20 locations throughout Europe, including Rome airport and Milan airport – were quick to announce a deal to install Wi-Fi hot spots at nine London railway terminals and six regional stations.
 A few weeks later US coffee shop chain Starbucks – already committed to doubling its around 650 US Starbucks cafes with Wi-Fi access in the US – announced plans for 6-month Wi-Fi hot spot trials at two of its London stores.